LuisLechugaRuiz/democratic_agent/docs/DEVELOPMENT.md

 As we are building a framework to run on any new model architecture the adoption of our framework means that we can have users sharing their GPUs by default as we provide lot of features (run any new model automatically, the system framework where the agent creates tool and use them, future events, automatic fine-tuning and personalized models....).
 This features make our framework very attractive, solving the actual pain of petals -> User adoption.
 Once that we start scaling it lot of users will be sharing GPU.
 Most of the time the GPUs are unused, with this mechanism everyone will have incentives to let other people use them (we can even have a store in the future to exchange the credits by bitcoins or other coins...).

-A new decentralized internet of LLMs is comming!
+A new decentralized internet of LLMs is coming!

 I have been investigating the petals framework and there are some limitations:
-- They have a custom logic, only some architectures are supported, this limits our possibility to run any new huggingface model.
+- They have a custom logic, only some architectures are supported, this limits our possibility to run any new model available on Hugging Face.
 I'm investigating ways to generalize it, hopefully being able to run most of transformers architectures.
-- They save catche on server side, which limits the possibility of multiple users using the same transformer -> This is the main limitation IMO, has even when we can do the hard effort of solve the model abstractions this limitation will block multiple users sharing same architecture, we might need to find a good way to solve this along the way...
+- They save cache on server side, which limits the possibility of multiple users using the same transformer -> This is the main limitation IMO, has even when we can do the hard effort of solve the model abstractions this limitation will block multiple users sharing same architecture, we might need to find a good way to solve this along the way...

 Is not going to be an easy path, if we achieve the point where the ecosystem is adopted and most of the people select the option to contribute, then everyone would be able to run the strongest models even with small hardware, from their phones or other locations.
 The moment where LLMs become a commodity would be very close, as this would suppose the integration of most of the ongoing efforts.